 The scientist sat down on the stool.
 "Now just relax."
 He giggled again.

 The hands dropped off Charley's shoulders.
 Pain lanced through her abdomen.
 When the eerily familiar screams tore out of the speaker, Charley leaped off the bike and ran into the bathroom.

 "Charley!" intermingled with a guttural growl of rage and the sound of crumbling masonry.
 Charley gripped the rim of the toilet but all that was coming out of her was dry heaves.
 I won't cry.
 I'm too mad to cry.
 Oh my God, what else did they do to me?
 What did that bastard do to Hannah?

 The water in the sink ran briefly.
 Someone knelt beside her and pressed the cool washcloth on her face.
 She took the damp material from him and held it to her face.
 "Charley, you okay?"
 Throttle asked.

 "Would you be okay if that happened to you!"
-She yelled back.

 There was a long pause.
 "At least I came out of Karbunkle's lab lookin' normal.
 Vinnie and Modo weren't that lucky."

 She pulled the washcloth off her face.
 His shades were aimed away from her.
 "I'm sorry....
 I didn't mean....
 I don't remember."
 Tears threatened to spill over, and she rapidly blinked her eyes.
 "I can't believe...."
 She wrapped her arms around her legs and hugged her knees to her chest.

 He turned to her.
 "It's alright, Charley.
 I guess we're going to be playing catch up for a while.
 Unless...."